The Vatican is a state-like entity. Legal personality of state-like entities. International legal status of the subjects of the federation

 ability to enter into relations with other states.

-According to UN Charter states not only have sovereignty, but also independence.
+According to UN Charter States have not only sovereignty, but also independence.
 All members of the UN shall refrain in their international relations from the threat or use of force against the political independence of any state.

 The concept of sovereign equality includes the following elements: